sarthakbatragatech/CWC2019/README.md

 # CWC 2019

 A Deep Learning Image Classifier that takes an input image and predicts the cricket player in it.
 Currently optimized for a single player.
+I have excluded the notebook for the classifier for now as the accuracy results were a little underwhelming.
+Until I do so, you can build of the scripts that collect the required data.

 ## Running the Project